lautenba/ADA_pADAwan_Project/README.md

 - Created new recipes with the obtained data

--Determine correlation between year of production and used ingredient in recipe
+- Determine relation between the ingredient between year of production and used ingredient in recipe

 20.12.2019: